-You should always keep your heating system properly maintained, cleaned, and professionally inspected to ensure it works efficiently.
+- Maintenance: You should always keep your heating system properly maintained, cleaned, and professionally inspected to ensure it works efficiently.
 With the help of maintenance, you will be able to identify and address potential problems early on, to avoid any future heating repair in Glendale, CA.

-Apart from giving poor quality air, a dirty or clogged filter will force your heating system to work harder for longer hours and raise the energy bills.
+- Replace the filters: Apart from giving poor quality air, a dirty or clogged filter will force your heating system to work harder for longer hours and raise the energy bills.
 Replacing the filter and getting a furnace inspection by an expert technician will help you ensure that your system is working optimally.

-According to experts, by turning the thermostat back 8-10 degrees Fahrenheit for eight hours a day, you can save about 10 percent a year on heating and cooling.
+- Turn down the thermostat: According to experts, by turning the thermostat back 8-10 degrees Fahrenheit for eight hours a day, you can save about 10 percent a year on heating and cooling.
 You can also install a programmable thermostat to control your temperature automatically.
 These thermostats can help you save energy by adjusting the temperatures per your schedule and can be controlled remotely.

 - Check your home for air leaks: Inspect your home for drafts and leaks around the ceilings, lighting, walls, switches, electrical outlets, and plumbing fixtures that might allow the warm air to escape and cold air to get inside.
 Check the ducts around the heating system for any gaps and ensure to seal all those gaps and leaks.
 If you have some doubts and need help, call a professional for heating services in Glendale, CA.

 - Check the heating vents: Inspect your home and ensure that the heating vents are not blocked by boxes, toys, furniture, or other items.
 Blocking the vents will not allow warm air to reach the room, making your heating system work harder.

 - Use ceiling fan: You can also use your ceiling fans to warm your home in winter.
 Use these fans during cold months to help distribute the warm air in the room and lower your energy bills.
 Reverse the fan blades clockwise to pull the air upward, and the warm air trapped near the ceiling will travel down and around the room.